Hoyasumii/bee-movie/README.md

 Where are you going?

-To the final Tournament of
+To the final Tournament of R